maitreverge/minishell_101/ressources/maitreverge/README.md

 The `wait3` function is a standard C function that suspends the calling process until one of its child processes terminates.

-- ***Function Description***:: `wait3` suspends the calling process until a child process terminates.
+- ***Function Description***: `wait3` suspends the calling process until a child process terminates.
 It also returns resource usage information about the child in the structure pointed to by rusage.
 It returns the process ID of the child process that terminated, or -1 if an error occurs.

 - ***Prototype***: `pid_t wait3(int *status, int options, struct rusage *rusage);`